shmannion/oscillators/python/out/README.md

           is close to that observed in empirical data.

 - exp\_02-04: Having searched the parameter space, we are now going to vary three things over the next three experiments.
+              Note here that I am looking at how the correlations vary with these parameters, not the mean and std dev of inter event times.
+Maybe that metric would make more sense for these experiments.
               They are:
               - time per experiment (exp\_02)
               - number of simulations in the inner loop (here, omega values stay the same between simulation runs) (exp\_03)